-None of the nearly 74,000 participants in clinical trials for the two vaccines had severe reactions determined to be related to the vaccine.
+None of the more than 121,000 participants in clinical trials for the three vaccines had severe reactions determined to be related to the vaccine.

 Of the hundreds of thousands of doses administered in the U.S. in December, about a half dozen people receiving the Pfizer-BioNTech vaccine suffered severe allergic reactions.
 Only one such reaction to Moderna has been reported; it was in a physician who has a severe shellfish allergy.
 He had recovered fully by the following day, and continues to advocate for vaccination.
 In the spring, a low number of severe reactions were reported with the J&J vaccine, primarily in women under the age of 50.
 After a temporary pause in administering these vaccines, the CDC and the U.S. Food and Drug Administration recommended the continued use of the J&J COVID-19 vaccine in the United States.

 The most common side effects from both vaccines include feeling fatigue or mild soreness in your upper arm.
 Some also experience a headache, fever and/or chills, but all usually go away within a few hours or by the next morning.

 People who have already had a COVID-19 vaccine should not get another one.
 People who are prone to severe allergies, pregnant, breastfeeding or immunocompromised may want to speak with your health provider before receiving either vaccine.